Permissionless-Software-Foundation/specifications/ps001-media-sharing.md

 Multiple parties can be signaled with a single transaction by appending additional outputs to the transaction.
 This will ensure the transaction appears in the transaction history of each address involved.

 If encrypted, the payload should contain a copy of the same message for each party, encrypted with that parties public key.
+See Section 2.2.

 ## 3. Encryption